Notts County F.C.: Colours and kits

 The Juventus team of 1902: they adopted Notts County's black and white stripes.

 Notts wore blue caps in their match against Sheffield in January 1865.
 In February 1867, the Nottingham Guardian reported that Notts wore orange and black hoops in a game against Sheffield; this is the earliest known report of a team wearing a specially produced kit.
-In 1880, Notts adopted chocolate and blue halved shirts, which they wore until 1890, when black and white stripped shirts were first worn.
+In 1880, Notts adopted chocolate and blue halved shirts, which they wore until 1890, when black and white striped shirts were first worn.
 With the exception of the 1934–35 season, when Notts briefly returned to chocolate and blue, black and white have remained the club's colours since 1890.
 Black and white stripes have been the norm, though there has been some variation; in 1923, the team wore white shirts with a black chevron, during World War II, hoops were sometimes worn, and between 1946 and 1952, a white shirt with a black collar and cuffs was used.

 At the end of 1901, Italian club Juventus were seeking to replace the pink shirts they had worn since their formation.
 John Savage, an English member of the Juventus team, arranged for a Notts-supporting friend in England to send a new set of kits to Turin, and Juventus have played in black and white stripes ever since.
 In September 2011, in recognition of the connection between the two clubs, Juventus invited Notts County to be their first opponents at the new Juventus Stadium.